Vtsrinivas07/FIN-The-Finance-Platform/README.md

-# FIN - Digital Banking Platform
+# FIN - The Finance Platform

 A full-stack, enterprise-grade digital banking simulation platform built with Spring Boot, React, and PostgreSQL.